Magazine

 What Challenges Exist within your Employees?

-Sometimes your team has no access to procedures, often assuming you have no policies and procedures document in place.
+Sometimes, your team has no access to procedures, often assuming you have no policies and procedures documents in place.
 Your procedures could be too broad, too complex or too simple, failing to offer specific instructions on different operations.
-Your employees will also not use generic, confusing, inconsistent or poorly written procedures.
+Your employees will also not use generic, confusing, inconsistent, or poorly written procedures.

-Quality procedures complement your training efforts, especially for novice employees who may have to refer to them repeatedly until the processes become second nature.
-Seasoned employees may refer to them periodically and can help in reviewing and updating the procedures.
+Quality procedures complement your training efforts, especially for novice employees who must refer to them repeatedly until the processes become second nature.
+Seasoned employees may also refer to them periodically and can help review and update the procedures.

 Making your Policies and procedures Work